Profile

 Skills at a Glance

-DevOps and platform engineering hiring breaks into a Linux-and-cloud core that defines the role and four secondary tracks that shape it depending on whether the work centers on cloud-native platforms, CI/CD, site reliability, or traditional sysadmin.
+DevOps and platform engineering hiring requirements mainly ask for a Linux and cloud core in addition to four secondary tracks.
+The track depends on whether the work centers on cloud-native platforms, continuous integration and delivery, site reliability, or traditional system administration.
 The two subsections below separate what hiring managers expect from what they value as a plus.

-Linux, Bash, and PowerShell anchor the daily shell environment alongside Python, Java, and Go as the automation languages that glue the platform together.
-AWS, Azure, and GCP define the cloud baseline that every DevOps profile is expected to navigate.
-The four tracks split the work: cloud-native platforms through Kubernetes, Docker, Terraform, and Ansible; CI/CD through Azure DevOps, Jenkins, GitHub Actions, and Argo CD; site reliability and observability through Grafana, Prometheus, Splunk, ELK Stack, and Datadog; and traditional sysadmin through VMware, OpenStack, KVM, and NGINX where on-premise and hybrid estates still drive hiring.
+The must-have shell skills are Linux, Bash, and PowerShell, with Python, Java, and Go as the languages used to automate and tie the platform together.
+AWS, Azure, and GCP make up the cloud side.
+From there, the work specializes into one of four areas.
+Cloud-native platforms use Kubernetes, Docker, Terraform, and Ansible.
+Continuous integration and delivery, the automated build-and-release pipeline, uses Azure DevOps, Jenkins, GitHub Actions, and Argo CD.
+Site reliability and keeping systems watched and healthy use Grafana, Prometheus, Splunk, ELK Stack, and Datadog.
+Traditional system administration uses VMware, OpenStack, KVM, and NGINX for on-premise and hybrid setups.

 PREREQUISITE